rajeev-cyber/Trubit.com/README.md

-# Snappit
+# Trubit.com

-Snappit is a modern web platform that connects users with **instant, verified household and daily help services** such as maids, cooks, babysitters, drivers, and more — available on-demand.
+Trubit is a modern web platform that connects users with **instant, verified household and daily help services** such as maids, cooks, babysitters, drivers, and more — available on-demand.

 ## 🚀 Features
 - 📅 **Instant Booking** – Request help in real time.